isabelledev2/isabelledev2/README.md

-- 👋 Hi, I’m @isabelledev2
+- 👋 Hi, I’m Isabelle
-- 👀 I’m interested in traveling
 - 🌱 I’m currently learning every day
 - 💞️ I’m looking to collaborate on new ideas
 - 📫 How to reach me: ibellwallace22@gmail.com